Redesigning: BioCon Hebbagodi Station

 • DNA helix floor paths, coloured with Biocon's palette, lead directly to exits, seating zones, and key installations.

-• Guides flows more effectively than vertical signage.
+• Guides flows more effectively than vertical signage by utilizing natural gaze direction.

 Penalty Waiving AR Trail